ChouguleAnkita13/Flutter_Task_Management/task_management/README.md

-# Task_management
+# Task Management App
 ## Overview
-The Advanced To-Do App is a responsive and feature-rich task management application built using Flutter.
+The Task Management App is a responsive and feature-rich task management application built using Flutter.
 Designed with a clean UI and intuitive navigation, it helps users organize their tasks efficiently.
 The app leverages the GetX state management library for reactive programming and follows the MVC (Model-View-Controller) pattern for maintainability and scalability.
 ## Screenshots
 <div style="display: flex;;">
     <img src="https://github.com/user-attachments/assets/cb54bf90-c99d-4a30-b727-f88cc3d448ed" alt="splash" style="margin-right: 10px;" width="300" height="600">